Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Turn both around and there’s the power socket and an HDMI output to go to the TV/display (in the case of the transmitter, this is a pass-through that usually isn’t needed).
 The transmitter also has a HDMI input for the video signal that is to be sent as well as an IR reception socket — more on this in a bit.
 Moving over to the receiver, you have a recessed reset button and an IR socket.

-Okay, lets get to that IR.
+Okay, let’s get to that IR.
 Assuming that the transmitter is in one room and the receiver in another, connected to a TV, how can you control the video source device since you can’t get line-of-sight for its infrared remote?
 By using IR cables, is how.
 One cable goes into the transmitter’s IR socket and another into the receivers’.
 You aim the remote at the receiver’s IR cable so it can beam through to the transmitter’s IR.
 Of course you know that you have to put the IR bulb coming from the transmitter next to the IR panel of the video source device.
+If you want to check out one of the best home theater systems you can connect with your gaming console, blu ray player, satellite box, check out the Onkyo HT s5800 review.

 So in theory there’s not much to do — you power up the transmitter and receiver, having first attached HDMI cables to the appropriate places: in my example, the Sony Blu-ray player in the bedroom is sending the video to my front projector in the living room.
 Total distance straight line: 90 feet.
 The folks who make MyWirelessTV say that you can transmit up to 150 feet with no sweat — once I’m done with his test we’ll move the player onto the balcony for another 30+ feet and introduce cement into the mix of signal going through plasterboard, wood studs, etc.